SEARCH

 PAGETOP

-Structural basis for the interaction between the bacterial cell division proteins FtsZ and ZapA
+Researchers explore the structure and molecular basis of the interaction between bacterial cell division-associated proteins FtsZ and ZapA

 Journal Nat.
 Commun.
 16(1):5985 (2025)